Data-based Transfer Stabilization in Linear Systems: Main results

 Now by leveraging the matrix quadratic set $\overline{\Upsilon}_S(\epsilon)$ in \eqref{eq:overExpression}, we can follow a similar procedure as in Section \ref{sec:dis-free}.
 In this case, we replace \eqref{eq:capp} by

-As the actual target system is unknown, we aim to stabilize the set of systems in the intersection given by the right hand side of \eqref{eq:cappRsOver}.
+As the actual target system is unknown, we aim at stabilizing the set of systems in the intersection given by the right hand side of \eqref{eq:cappRsOver}.
 This is visualized in the special case of scalar systems in Figure \ref{fig:UnionWithNoise}.

 {} \textbf{\textit{Stabilizing controller.}} We aim to find a controller gain matrix $K$ that stabilizes all systems belonging to the intersection in \eqref{eq:cappRsOver}.
 This is formally formulated as